daviditkin/absorb/README.md

-# absorb
+# ABSORB

-A [reagent](https://github.com/reagent-project/reagent) application designed to ... well, that part is up to you.
+A clojurescript game.

+### Status
+- Board renders and you can click to toggle showing a game piece.
+- No game logic yet.
+- Unit tests are not implemented, but the framework is in place.

 ## Development Mode